 1. Set a time frame for cancellation

-It is a better method to let them know when they can cancel at a specific time of the day before the appointment to avoid the fee.
+Well, it’s always better to let them know when they can cancel at a specific time of the day before the appointment to avoid the fee.

 Or, using a scheduling software can help you set how much in advance clients can reschedule or cancel their appointments.
-This can protect your business from potential cancellations or no-shows.
+This can protect your small business from last-minute cancellations or no-shows.

 Let’s say you own a consulting firm and one of your clients has an appointment on Monday.
 It’s better to give that client a cut-off time till, let’s say, 5 pm on Friday.
 This gives enough time for your staff to either reschedule the appointment or offer it to someone else from the waiting list.